zackse/taskforge/README.md

-   todo                Print incomplete tasks in the list complete (done, d)  Complete tasks in the list. query (q, s, list)  Search or list tasks in the list
+   todo                Print incomplete tasks in the list complete (done, d)  Complete tasks in the list. query (q, s, list)  Search or list tasks in the list workon              Move a task to the top of the list

 See 'task help <command>' for more information on a specific command.